microstub/microstub.github.io/README.md

 - `ASCII` / `space` efficient.
 - markdown based.

-> Note: Fancy `JS/TS` frameworks/bloat will not be entertained in this repo.
+> Note: Fancy `JS/TS` frameworks/bloat will never be entertained in this repo.

 # Build info